Prohelion/ArrowPoint-Android/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to the Prohelion ArrowPoint Tablet tools.
+First off, thank you for considering contributing to the Prohelion ArrowPoint Android tools.
 Prohelion is made up of former and current electric vehicle racers from around the world and we have always enjoyed the support of the community in the events we have been involved with.
-By open sourcing our software we are hoping to support other teams based on our learnings and experience, by contributing to the code we apprecite you helping as well.
+By open sourcing our software we are hoping to support other teams based on our learnings and experience, by contributing to the code we appreciate you helping as well.

 ### Where do I go from here?